-People's relationships and interactions with family, friends, co-workers and community members can have a major impact on their health and well-being.
-When faced with challenges outside of their control, positive relationships with others can help reduce negative impacts.
+People's relationships and interactions with family, friends, co-workers and community members can have a major impact on their health and well-being.8 When faced with challenges outside of their control, positive relationships with others can help reduce negative impacts.
 People can connect through work, community clubs or others to build their own relationships and social supports.
 There can be challenges to building these relationships when people don't have connections to create them or there are barriers like language between groups.

-In the community, 6% of youth aged 16-19 were reported as disconnected, which means they were neither enrolled in school nor working at the time.
-Also, in the community 24.9% of seniors (age 65 and older) report living alone and 1.4% of residents report having limited English proficiency.
-All these factors can create barriers to feeling connected in the community.
+In the community, 5.2% of youth aged 16-19 were reported as disconnected, which means they were neither enrolled in school nor working at the time.
+Also, 27.6% of seniors (age 65 and older) report living alone.
+These factors can create barriers to feeling connected in the community.